Daniel Negers: Career

-Rewards

 He was felicitated by Telugu Association of Netherlands (TANE) at its Ugadi celebrations, 2014.

-Daniel Negers was felicitated on 2015 in Vizag on the occasion of 11th annual Lok Nayak Foundation awards ceremony.
+Daniel Negers was felicitated on 2015 in Visakhapatnam on the occasion of 11th annual Lok Nayak Foundation awards ceremony.
 He was awarded INR 50,000 for contribution towards the spread of Telugu language and culture.
+In 2021, he met with the IT Minister of Telangana, K. T. Rama Rao, in Paris.